 Touching Down in Ilulissat, Greenland

-Here’s a photo, taken through the airplane window, as my friend Joseph and I where about to touch down in Ilulissat, Greenland.
-As you can see it’s a very wild and unforgiving landscape, consisting mainly of ice and rock.
+Here’s a photo, taken through the airplane window as my plane from Reykjavik was about to touch down in Ilulissat, Greenland.
+As you can see Greenland it’s a very wild and unforgiving landscape, consisting mainly of ice and rock.

-Have no doubt the landscape is largely barren, eighty percent of it being ice and, for most of the year, the climate is inhospitable in the extreme.
+Have no doubt that the landscape in Greenland is largely barren, eighty percent of it being ice and, for most of the year, the climate is inhospitable in the extreme.

-But then, during the long summer day’s the climate, while changeable, is less extreme and the landscape, particularly when illuminated by the midnight sun, can be breathtaking.
+But then, during the long summer day’s the climate, while changeable, is less extreme and the landscape, particularly when illuminated by the midnight sun, can be breathtakingly beautiful.

 Like Father, Like Son

-In the year 1000AD Erik the Red’s son, Leif Erickson, ventured south of Greenland to discover several new islands and territories, including Baffin Island and, almost certainly, Newfoundland.
-As a result he discovered North America around 500 years before Columbus.
+In the year 1000AD Erik the Red’s son, Leif Eriksson, ventured south of Greenland to discover several new islands and territories, including Baffin Island and, almost certainly, Newfoundland.

-This was a pretty small plane and my seat was quite close to the front.
-I needed a 24mm focal length lens, on my full frame Canon 5D Mark II camera, to allow me to fit in such an expansive view.
+It was a pretty small plane and my seat was quite close to the front.
+I needed a 24 mm focal length lens, on my full frame camera, to allow me to fit in such an expansive view.

 To reduce the chance of reflection I moved my camera really close to the window pane, without actually touching it.

 Touching the window would likely have introduced vibration through the lens and camera and a loss of sharpness would have resulted.